 Validity and reliability

-Validity is defined as whether the evaluation tool is measuring what it is supposed to and meant to measure accurately.
+Validity is defined as whether the evaluation tool measures what it is supposed to and meant to measure accurately.
 Reliability is defined as whether the evaluation tool provides consistent results every time.
-It is impossible to find an evaluation tool that is 100% valid and reliable.
+It is impossible to find a 100% valid and reliable evaluation tool.
 So, there is always a percentage of uncertainty and errors in the appraisal results.

 Potential biases

-Because it is difficult to come up with a 100% valid and reliable tool, potential biases when conducting the appraisal are likely to exist.
-For instance, although 360-degree assessment is very reliable and useful for the business, supervisors might be either too lenient or too harsh while evaluating their subordinates.
+Because it is difficult to develop a 100% valid and reliable tool, potential biases when conducting the appraisal are likely to exist.
+For instance, although 360-degree assessment is very reliable and useful for the business, supervisors might be too lenient or harsh while evaluating their subordinates.
 Similarly, employees might over or underrate their supervisors depending on their relationship with them.

 Unattainable goals